ttappr/nicktracker/README.md

 visibly align the data if the Hexchat window is stretched wide enough so there isn't much text wrapping on the output.

+The list of possible nicks (and user info) may contain false positives, but generally they're very accurate.
+But if any items seem out of place, they probably are.

 *Note: Mar 3, 21 - on this day or prior, the entries added to the DB may have bad IP info.
 This can be fixed with this query and a commit - or just remove the `~/.config/hexchat/addons/nicktracker-db.sqlite3` file and start over.*